 The Sandwich Generation Issues

-One of the harder "joys" of the Sandwich Generation issues is caring for elderly parents who are still driving – particularly when you are beginning to suspect that they shouldn't be.
+One of the harder “joys” of the Sandwich Generation issues is caring for elderly parents who are still driving – particularly when you are beginning to suspect that they shouldn’t be.
+Sadly, senior citizen news headlines often include accidents.
 Elizabeth Thielke wrote a very interesting article on just that topic, Seniors Involved in More Severe Car Accidents, at Seniors For Living.

 Eliza Fayle has some fascinating facts and numbers for those of us in the Sandwich Generation, along with tips to help us sustain and nourish ourselves in How to Nourish the Sandwich That Is You, at Silver and Grace.

 Diabetes can hit at any age – from our grandchildren (usually Type 1) to the never-admit-to-aging Baby Boomers Generation (often Type 2) to our senior parents.
-It can definitely be one of the more challenging of the Sandwich Generation issues.
-Mia Taylor provides us with a great resource list, The Top 50 Diabetes Blogs, at Masters in Public Health.
+It can definitely be one of the more challenging of the Sandwich Generation issues and is frequently in senior citizen news updates.
+Healthline provides us with a great resource list, The Best Diabetes Blogs of 2017.

 I have a lot of faults, but I’m very grateful that being lazy is usually not one of them.
 I suspect it probably isn’t yours either.
 However, as fellow members of the extremely busy Sandwich Generation juggling the myriad of issues that come our way, Diana Dang has a very helpful post, 100 Healthy Recipes for Lazy People, at Nursing School Search Blog.
 It’s full of quick and easy recipes and that’s perfect for us in the Sandwich Generation.